jbowyers/chartinator/README.md

             var chart1 = $('#barChart').chartinator({

                 // Custom Options ------------------------------------------------------
-                // Note: This example extracts data from an HTML table
-                // and replaces a row with a tooltip and adds an annotation column

                 // The Google Sheet key
                 // The id of the Google sheet taken from the public url of the Sheet